schoero/swissqrbill/doc/api.md

 ##### data

-  The data object is the same as the [data object](#data) in the PDF constructor above.
+  The data object is the same as the [data object](#data) in the QRBill constructor above.

 ##### options